-Individual therapy is an important part of treatment for both addiction and mental disorders.
-It involves one on one sessions with a therapist.
-Individual therapy for addiction sessions are generally between 45 and 60 minutes, one or more times per week.
+Individual therapy, also known as talk therapy, is an important part of treatment for both addiction and mental disorders.
+It involves one-on-one sessions with a therapist.
+Individual therapy for addiction sessions is generally between 45 and 60 minutes, one or more times per week.
 The length of the session and frequency will be determined based on the therapist’s recommendation, how that therapist generally practices, or based on the requirements of your insurance plan.

-Sometimes individual therapy is very solution-focused and short-term and may only last for a few sessions.
-However, in some cases, a person may work with their therapist for their maintenance therapy that may last months or even years.
+Sometimes, individual therapy for addiction treatment is very solution-focused, short-term, and may only last a few sessions.
+However, sometimes, a person may work with their therapist for maintenance therapy that may last months or even years.

 Types of Individual Therapists